SeamlessDistribution/SeamlessDistribution.github.io/merchant/webshop/index.md

 Follow these steps to integrate your webshop with SEQR:

-1. Add API parameters
+1. Implement the required methods
 2. Add SEQR as payment in your webshop
-2. Present the receipt
+3. Present the receipt
-3. Verify your integration
+4. Verify your integration
-4. Go live!
+5. Go live!

-### Add API parameters
+### Required Methods

 The flow for a webshop SEQR payment is very similar to [Basic SEQR payment](/merchant/payment), with the **sendInvoice** request.